AFRICAI-MICCAI/model_development_2_models/README.md

 Containerization means bundling your software solution (e.g., trained model) in a deployable container to allow running it on any system without requiring to install all kind of software.
 Popular solutions are:

 - Docker, see also the Docker on MONAI at https://hub.docker.com/r/projectmonai/monai.
-- Kubernetes, which MONAIs Inference Service also uses, see https://github.com/Project-MONAI/monai-deploy-app-server/blob/main/components/inference-service/README.md.
+- Kubernetes, which MONAIs Inference Service Deploy also uses, see https://github.com/Project-MONAI/monai-deploy-app-server/blob/main/components/inference-service/README.md.

 This only becomes relevant at the deployment stage, or when benchmarking as many challenges also make use of containers to use your algorithm.
 Hence if you want to use your model in other hospitals or in a federated learning setting, consider making use of these services.
+While Docker has become the standard for containerization, Kubernetes is gaining ground and becoming a standard especially for executing containers as cloud service, also facilitating running Docker containers.
 See the slides for further information: no notebooks on this topics are provided.

 # Contact
 Coordinators: